Cost-Driven Representation Learning for Linear Quadratic Gaussian Control: Part I: Abstract

 \section{Abstract}

 We study the task of learning state representations from potentially high-dimensional observations, with the goal of controlling an unknown partially observable system.
-We pursue a \emph{direct latent model learning} approach, where a dynamic model in some latent state space is learned by predicting quantities directly related to planning (e.g., costs) without reconstructing the observations.
+We pursue a \emph{cost-driven} approach, where a dynamic model in some latent state space is learned by predicting the costs without predicting the observations or actions.
 In particular, we focus on an intuitive cost-driven state representation learning method for solving Linear Quadratic Gaussian (LQG) control, one of the most fundamental partially observable control problems.
-As our main results, we establish finite-sample guarantees of finding a near-optimal state representation function and a near-optimal controller using the directly learned latent model.
-To the best of our knowledge, despite various empirical successes, prior to this work it was unclear if such a cost-driven latent model learner enjoys finite-sample guarantees.
-Our work underscores the value of predicting multi-step costs, an idea that is key to our theory, and notably also an idea that is known to be empirically valuable for learning state representations.
+As our main results, we establish finite-sample guarantees of finding a near-optimal state representation function and a near-optimal controller using the directly learned latent model, for finite-horizon time-varying LQG control problems.
+To the best of our knowledge, despite various empirical successes, finite-sample guarantees of such a cost-driven approach remain elusive.
+Our result underscores the value of predicting multi-step costs, an idea that is key to our theory, and notably also an idea that is known to be empirically valuable for learning state representations.
+A second part of this work, that is to appear as Part II, addresses the infinite-horizon linear time-invariant setting; it also extends the results to an approach that \emph{implicitly} learns the latent dynamics, inspired by the recent empirical breakthrough of MuZero in model-based reinforcement learning.